 David Moore attended law school at night while working at UT and following graduation, joined Strasburger & Price, LLP where he practiced in the Health Law Division of the firm for nearly twenty years.
 He has handled a broad spectrum of lawsuits and other matters relating to hospital litigation, medical product and device litigation and general health law matters.
-In 2002 he became a registered patent attorney authorized to practice before the United States Patent and Trademark Office.
-Since that time he helps inventors and others file their patent, trademark and copyright applications and commercially exploit their intellectual property.
+In 2002 he became a registered patent attorney authorized to practice before the United States Patent and Trademark Office in matters involving inventor services, trademark registration, copyright law, Biotechnology and patent law.
+Since that time he helps inventors and others file their patent, trademark and copyright applications and commercially exploit their genious with an intellectual property attorney by their side.

 As part of his general civil litigation practice, he advises business clients in commercial and business disputes, health care providers in investigations by state licensing boards, and counsels health care providers and businesses during outbreaks of infectious disease.